mario-deaconescu/quantum-sdk/README.md

 ## Visualisation

 - All classes have a ```getRepresentation()``` method, which returns a string representation of the object.
-- This can be used to visualise the state of the qubits, the circuit, etc.
+- This can be used to visualise the state of the qubits, the circuitPointer, etc.
 - Additionally, every class can be printed to the console using the ```<<``` operator.